 The Bottom Line

 Nonetheless, water retention may also be caused by other factors including kidney and liver diseases, capillary damage, and congestive heart failure.
-Always seek medical supervision when you report water retention signs and symptoms.
+Always consult with a doctor when you experience water retention signs and symptoms.

 Supplement your diet with some exercise to double your results.
 Check out this 20-min Full Body Workout at Home.